bisanjabareen/user-space-os-internals/README.md

 In free:
 - Add the block to the linked list.
-- Can try to merge (would be more efficient to do if we save more metadata/overhead in the nodes)
+- Can try to merge (would be more efficient to do if we save more metadata/overhead in the nodes and if the list is sorted, don't have to merge for now, can do it optionally)

 # How to handle free memory?